datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

 > 2. Is the column formatted as Number, Date, or Text?
 How does changing the format change the faceting display?
 >
 > 3. Which years have the most and least observations?
+> > ## Solution
+> > 1.
+For the column `yr` do `Facet` > `Text facet`.
+A box will appear in the left panel showing that there are 26 unique entries in
+> > this column.
+> > 2.
+By default, the column `yr` is formatted as Text.
+You can change the format by doing `Edit cells` > `Common transforms` >
+> > `To number`.
+Doing `Facet` > `Numeric facet` creates a box in the left panel that shows a histogram of the number of
+> > entries per year.
+Notice that the data is shown as a number, not a date.
+If you instead transform the column to a date, the
+> > program will assume all entries are on January 1st of the year.
+> > 3.
+After creating a facet, click `Sort by count` in the facet box.
+The year with the most observations is 1997.
+The least is 1977.
+> {: .solution}
 {: .challenge}

 ## Clustering